 In December 1997 Riad and I completed our second short film, Nude Descending, which she directed.
 It won the George Melies Award at the 1998 Taos Talking Picture Festival.
 In 2000 Nude Descending was selected for special recognition by the reelshort.com New Short Film Directors Showcase and Universal Studios at the Hitchcock International Director's Series presented by the American Cinematheque.
 Riad also directed me in the short she wrote, Crossing, which also did really well on the festival circuit.

 As a playwright, my one man play, Leave Your Fears Here, in which I explore my families journey through my son's brain cancer.
-(He's doing well, in his third year at USCB) It was developed by the 2019 Ojai Playwrights Conference.
+(He's doing well, in his third year at USCB) It was developed by the 2019 Ojai Playwrights Conference, directed by Robert Egan.
 Watch this space for productions comng up.
 In the early '80's, while I was at Sundance Institute's Playwright's Conference as an actor, Idle Wheels, my first play - a semi-autobiographical examination of growing up in Alaska - was developed at Sundance and first produced at the Salt Lake Acting Company.
 I'm a member of the Ensemble Studio Theatre, the company that first produced Parking on the stage.
 I've written a few plays now and they've been seen at The Playwrights' Center of Minneapolis; LA Theatre Works; The MET Theatre; City Theatre in Miami; The Two Parts Theatre Company; The Classical Theatre Lab; and The Road Theatre in L.A.